Stefanuswilfrid/ai_data_processing/README.md

 - **Failed Approaches**: Browse.AI, Puppeteer (even with stealth), and direct API access
 - **Potential Improvements**: Host Puppeteer on a private server with rotating residential proxies

+### Inconsistent Progress tracking

+- Progress displays in different parts of the UI may show different percentages.This is due to different update mechanisms in the React components (**the top one is using the right mechanism, the bottom one isnt due to time constraint**)

 ---

 ## Project Structure